ldclakmal/module-committer/README.md

         [How to obtain Google OAuth2.0 Credentials](https://gist.github.com/ldclakmal/6c43ed7dfaa19d7eb0db324402d14102)

-    2. Create a new Ballerina project by executing the following command at package root.
+    2. Create a new Ballerina project by executing the following command at module root.

         ```shell
         $ ballerina init
         ```

-    3. Create a `ballerina.conf` file at package root and add the obtained token as follows.
+    3. Create a `ballerina.conf` file at module root and add the obtained token as follows.

        ```ballerina.conf
        ACCESS_TOKEN="your_access_token"